 Apophenia

-Humans look for patterns and try to apply meaning when there is none.
+Apophenia is a broad concept describing the perception of patterns in anything from the sequence of numbers in lottery wins to a pattern in statistical data.
+Humans have a tendency to look for patterns and try to apply meaning when there is none.
 We want to connect the dots even when information or data are completely unrelated or random.
-When meaningless things are significant, existence feels special.
-Apophenia is a broad concept involving pattern perception in anything from the sequence of numbers in lottery wins to a pattern in statistical data.
+When meaningless things are significant, existence feels more special.

-Earlier descriptions of apophenia, also called patternicity, appeared in the literature in the 1950s by the German psychiatrist and neurologist Klaus Conrad.
-The term is the Greek "apo" for away, and "phenia" for display.
-Conrad described apophenia in psychotic patients who had perceptual distortions.
-Apophenia is not a disorder or a mental illness, it is a normal and common human experience.
+Earlier descriptions of apophenia, also called patternicity, appeared in the literature in the 1950s in the work of German psychiatrist and neurologist Klaus Conrad.
+The term combines the Greek "apo" (away) and "phenia" (display).
+Conrad described apophenia in psychotic patients who had perceptual distortions—but apophenia is not a clinical disorder or a mental illness.
+Rather, it is a normal and common human experience, although one that some people can take to extremes.

-We want the patterns we see to fit together—this gives the universe order and a feeling of comfort.
-We prefer things to happen for a reason; ambiguity can bring uncertainty and anxiety.
-The brain itself is geared for pattern recognition, looking for structure and organization out of chaos and randomness.
-Spotting a pattern is a basic survival mechanism—don’t eat the plant with the dots, it will kill you.
+We want the patterns we see to fit together: It gives the universe order and a feeling of comfort.
+And we prefer things to happen for a reason, as ambiguity can bring uncertainty and anxiety.
+The brain itself is geared for pattern recognition, looking for structure and organization within chaos and randomness.
+Spotting a pattern is also a basic and ancient survival mechanism, i.e., don’t eat the plant with the dots; it will kill you.

 We look for and interpret information that conforms with our preexisting beliefs.
 We may even be selective with the data we receive, remembering only the details that confirm what we feel to be true.

-Even though events may be random, people like winning streaks—such a streak may be identified as a clustering illusion.
-This applies to situations such as the stock market, where we seek patterns in the fluctuations.
+Even though events may be random, people like winning streaks; such a streak may be identified as a clustering illusion.
+This applies to domains such as the stock market, where we seek patterns in the fluctuations.

 A person inclined to believe conspiracies may tie together unrelated information and events, weaving together a narrative that is in line with what they perceive as truth.
 Confirmation bias may be involved in this as well.

-Some people also experience auditory patterns, where voices are heard in random noise, such as that of a running washing machine.
+Some people also experience auditory patterns, in which voices are heard in random noise, such as that of a running washing machine.
 People sometimes hear subtle voices when the wind blows.
-Hearing patterns in sounds, however, does not mean the person is psychotic.
+Hearing patterns in sounds, however, does not mean a person is psychotic.

-Pareidolia is a form of apophenia, where we see images in random objects such as a face in a tree burl or Christ in a smudge on the wall.
-Without rationale, we add out-sized meaning to these arbitrary likenesses.
+Pareidolia is a form of apophenia in which we see images in random objects such as a face in a tree burl or Christ in a smudge on the wall.
+Without rationale, we add outsize meaning to these arbitrary likenesses.

-Apophenia characterizes the thinking of many individuals with schiozophrenia, schizotypy and other schizophrenia spectrum disorders.
+Apophenia characterizes the thinking of many individuals with schiozophrenia, schizotypy, and other schizophrenia spectrum disorders.
 Variations in dopamine signaling pathways in these disorders render many experiences salient and meaningful.
 This is why people with schizophrenia are said to receive "messages" from seemingly random data.
-But apophenia is also measured in the general population among those who are high on the trait of absorption-they are easily captivated by information.
+But apophenia is also noticed in the general population among those who are high on the trait of absorption; they are easily captivated by information.